-Sadly, all many people know about the 100 Australians reported missing every day are their vital statistics.
+Sadly, all many people get to know about the 100 Australians reported missing every day are their vital statistics.

-Some examples of the illustrations and story excerpts can be seen below.
-The full stories with the illustrations are being published in a beautifully designed hardcover book.
-Please consider purchasing a copy so that we can continue to humanise missing people and continue their unfinished stories.
+In 2017, based on the response, the full stories (along with the artworks) were published in a beautifully designed hardcover book that was stocked in a number of renowned bookstores across Australia.
+Grab yourself a copy here, so that we can continue to humanise missing people and continue their unfinished stories.

 With tremendous support and encouragement from the families, authors and artists involved, the second phase of the project launched in 2017.
 Writers interviewed families and created 100-word micro-stories that captured the essence of the missing loved one.
 Once approved, they were then shared with artists who designed, painted and installed artworks (murals, sketches, digital illustrations) across the country.

 The next phase of this initiative was a modern take on the old milk carton campaigns; coffee cups.

 Across 2018-2019, we stocked some of the most popular cafes and venues like the MCG with our biodegradable cups to help us bring this issue into the mainstream.

 The cups featured the Unmissable artworks of Owen Redman, Nicola Sallese, Bung Siriboon, Naz Woldemicheal, Nick Veljanovski, Warren Meyer, Sevak Simonian, Terry Lloyd, Leisl Smith, Tej Chitnis, Lorrin Whitehead, Paul Rushworth, Marty Tann and Rigby Fielding.

 Get in touch if you’d like to stock some at your business.

 The Unmissables documentary series